ikkxeer/ikkxeer/README.md

 - 👋 Hi, I’m @ikkxeer
 - 👀 I’m interested in new experiences
-- 🌱 I’m currently learning Python, Web development, Powershell and CyberSecurity
+- 🌱 I’m currently learning Python, Web development and Powershell
 - 💞️ I seek to collaborate in the community, help people and learn at the same time
 - 📫 You can contact me by mail or directly through discord "Azrael"